 A young woman in custody at a large urban jail has continuing abdominal pain over a 14 hour period.
 She is found unresponsive in her cell and rushed to the hospital where she is pronounced dead on arrival.
-Autopsy reveals a ruptured ectopic pregnancy.
+Autopsy revealed a ruptured ectopic pregnancy.
 What assessments and testing should have been done for this woman?

 The word “ectopic” means out of place.
-Ectopic pregnancy, where a fertilized ovum implants somewhere outside the uterus, is an emergency event every correctional nurse should consider when confronted with abdominal pain in a female inmate of reproductive age.
-Indeed, this condition is particularly common among women with a history of sexually transmitted infections, Pelvic Inflammatory Disease (PID), previous ectopic pregnancy, previous abdominal surgery or infertility.
+Ectopic pregnancy, where a fertilized ovum implants somewhere outside the uterus, is an emergency event every correctional nurse should consider when presented with abdominal pain in a female patient of reproductive age.
+This condition is especially common among women with a history of sexually transmitted infections, Pelvic Inflammatory Disease (PID), previous ectopic pregnancy, previous abdominal surgery or infertility.
 Smoking also increases risk.
-Therefore, the female inmate population is at increased risk for ectopic pregnancy.
+These are all characteristics that are common in the female incarcerated population.

 - Ectopic Pregnancy